 In places, there are flowers and birds like a colorful peacock.

 Read More – Street Art in Bandra, Mumbai

 In the big hall, there are portraits of the Mahesh Yogi with his famous disciples.
-Most of the other places it is abstract art, some of them quite fascinating.
-I wonder if this was a commissioned art project or someone just found the perfect place to display their eclectic art.
+In most of the other places it is abstract art, some of them quite fascinating.
+I wonder if this was a commissioned art project or if someone just found the perfect place to display their eclectic art.

 Where is 84 Kutiya?